 The Top 20 Most Playful Cat Breeds

-Their attachment to their owners has been called “dog-like,” in complete contrast to the temperament of most cats that seem to merely tolerate human company rather than welcome it.
-They’re definitely one of the most playful cat breeds!
+Their attachment to their owners has been called “dog-like,” in complete contrast to the temperament of most cats that seem to tolerate human company rather than welcome it.
+They’re one of the most playful breeds!

-Muscular, lean, and long, the Balinese is a beautiful cat with an outgoing personality.
-They share many traits with the Siamese who they’re closely related to.
+The muscular, lean, and long Balinese is a beautiful cat with an outgoing personality.
+They share many traits with the Siamese, who they’re closely related to.
 Balinese cats are incredibly communicative and want to tell you about everything.

-As they age, Burmese cats tend to calm down and just watch the activities.
-But younger Burmese cats are very curious and active, so you’ll find that they want to play all the time.
+As they age, Burmese cats calm down, but younger Burmese cats are very curious and active, so you’ll find they want to play all the time.
 When they’re not playing, they’re getting into trouble, letting their curiosity get the better of them!